 Transport Vehicles Drivers Can Operate

-The ADR license will enable you to drive the following vehicles although this is dependent on what classes you cover during training it could include:
+The ADR licence will enable you to drive the following vehicles, although this is dependent on what classes you cover during training it could include:

 - Road tankers that contain dangerous goods

 - Vehicles with a tank container that contain any dangerous goods

 - Vehicles that contain dangerous goods in packages or bulk

 It is crucial that any business that transports hazardous materials should use drivers who are ADR trained, as well as vehicles that are compliant with ADR.
 This ensures that all drivers have received the relevant training and that ensures that all materials are transported safely and in accordance with the European Agreement.